 Riverdale is a medium-sized city located in the state of Georgia.
 With a population of 15,989 people and 12 constituent neighborhoods, Riverdale is the 63rd largest community in Georgia.

-The education level of Riverdale citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.99% of adults 25 and older in Riverdale have a college degree.
+The percentage of adults in Riverdale who are college-educated is close to the national average for all communities of 21.84%: 17.99% of the adults in Riverdale have a bachelor's degree or advanced degree.

 The per capita income in Riverdale in 2010 was $17,762, which is middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $71,048 for a family of four.
 However, Riverdale contains both very wealthy and poor people as well.

 Riverdale is a very ethnically-diverse city.
 The people who call Riverdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Riverdale residents report their race to be Black or African-American, followed by Asian.
 Important ancestries of people in Riverdale include Nigerian, Irish, Jamaican, and German.

 The most common language spoken in Riverdale is English.
 Other important languages spoken here include Spanish and African languages.